taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its previous location in the circle.
 Then Maraba positions the needle of the syringe full of raw eSyrup against Min's right buttcheek, breaks the skin, and slowly injects all of the eSyrup as Min grits her teeth.

 Min's cousin pulls out the syringe and places it back on the basket.
 Then Jina, Amadou, Majhee, and Maraba turn Min in slow circles as the raw eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, and into her eyelids.
-As the subdermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.
+As the intradermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.

 Min's body convulses as her inner circle sets her upright in the very center again.

 The crowd chants **"Seja livre!
 Seja LIVRE!
-SEJA LIVRE!"** as Min finishes integrating the subdermal shield.
+SEJA LIVRE!"** as Min finishes integrating the intradermal shield.

 *translation: "Be free!
 Be FREE!
 BE FREE!"*

 ### Page 4

-After a tense moment, Min focuses her subdermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
+After a tense moment, Min focuses her intradermal awareness to sprout razor sharp spikes at her wrists and ankles, cutting her bonds.
 The crowd roars with triumph.

 Majhee: **"Minka Oosou, filha de Jina e Amadou, surfista de árvore para os Autômatos!"**